hotosm/drone-tm-redirect/README.md

-# drone-tm-redirect
+# Drone-TM Redirect

-A redirect via Github pages.
+Instead of using a hosted webserver to redirect dronetm.hotosm.org --> dronetm.org, we simply use free Github pages to handle the redirect.